RealtyOffer/realty-offer-frontend/src/pages/about.md

   The solution is RealtyOffer, the one-stop-shop for the buyer, seller, and agent.
-RealtyOffer will connect the consumer with the agent, while removing the upfront negotiation out of the way.
-Our AI-Digitized platform will be the first of its kinds to enable savings for all parties involved in a real estate
-  transaction: the seller, the buyer, and the agent.
+RealtyOffer will connect the consumer with the agent, while removing the upfront negotiation.
+Our AI-Digitized platform will be the first of its kind to enable savings for all parties involved in a real estate transaction: the seller, the buyer, and the agent.
 content: >-
   We intend to help the 90% of agents who can't find consistency in the real estate business and educate the 90% of consumers that are unaware of certain